Sailing & Exploring the River Tamar

-Explore the tranquil waterways and riverbanks of the Tamar between Devon and Cornwall with classic barge Lynher.
+Explore the tranquil waterways and riverbanks of the Tamar between Devon & Cornwall with a whole boat charter holiday on classic barge Lynher.

-Join Lynher in the bustling port town of Plymouth, home to a rich maritime heritage – the perfect location to join such a historic vessel.
+Join Lynher in the bustling port town of Plymouth, home to a rich maritime heritage – the perfect location to join such a historic vessel for a sailing holiday in Devon.

 After a good tour of the boat and once you’re all settled in, it’s time to help the crew prepare her sails, ready to hoist them when Lynher is clear of the iconic Tamar Bridge.
 Depending on the wind direction, you may be able to sail her through the Plymouth Sound and around Drake Island before heading to explore upriver.